 A pre-nursing student is defined as an individual who is admitted to the university, but is not yet admitted to a nursing program at Southern.
 This page is designed for pre-nursing students interested in the traditional 4 year BSN program.
 For this select group of students, a pre-nursing advisor works one-on-one to help navigate the path to a rewarding career in nursing.

 Academic advisement is required prior to registration each semester to ensure pre-nursing students are registering for the correct courses, are familiar with on-campus resources and university policies that pertain to academic success, and know the nursing application requirements, expectations and deadlines.

 Angela Ruggiero is your advisor while you are enrolled as a pre-nursing student.
 She is currently located in the Wintergreen Building.

 *If you are a current student at Gateway Community College and would like to meet with a Southern advisor, please click here for information.

-- If you have a quick question, please email Angela and she will be happy to assist you.
+*If you have a question or concern at any point, please email Angela and she will be happy to assist you.

 Additional information and resources

-If you have taken courses at another college or university within the state of Connecticut, please use the Transfer Articulation Request tool to search for course equivalencies from most CT colleges and universities.
-Otherwise, the Office of Undergraduate Admissions will evaluate and transfer your credits once accepted to the university.
+If you have taken courses at another college or university within the state of Connecticut, please use the Transfer Articulation Request tool located on the undergraduate admissions transfer website to search for course equivalencies from most CT colleges and universities.
+These are subject to change.

 The National Student Nurses' Association (NSNA) is a voluntary organization through which nursing students practice self-governance; advocate for student rights and the rights of patients; and take collective responsible action on vital social and political issues.
 Learning about joining NSNA.